Policy

 Place of secure temporary detention has the same meaning as in subsection 3(1) of the Child, Youth and Family Services Act.

-Police officer means a chief of police, any other police officer or a First Nations Constable, but does not include a person who is appointed as a police officer under the Interprovincial Policing Act, 2009, a special constable, a municipal law enforcement officer or an auxiliary member of a police force.
+Police officer means a chief of police, any other police officer or a First Nations Constable, but does not include a person who is appointed as a police officer under the Interprovincial Policing Act, 2009, a special constable, a municipal law enforcement officer or an auxiliary member of a police service.

 Probation officer means a probation officer appointed under or in accordance with the Ministry of Correctional Services Act or the Child, Youth and Family Services Act.